Laura Veirs: Career

 Veirs was lead songwriter for the 2016 album case/lang/veirs, a collaborative project between Veirs, k.d. lang and Neko Case.
 The album received positive reviews and a Metacritic rating of 82.

 In April 2018, she released her tenth studio album The Lookout on her own label Raven Marching Band in North American and Bella Union in the rest of the world.
 It was a concept album about the fragility of precious things.
 It featured contributions from Sufjan Stevens, Jim James and was produced by Tucker Martine.
 Earlier, in January 2018, she had launched a podcast, Midnight Lightning, about the lives of musician parents.
 The first season featured weekly interviews with 14 mother musicians such as Corin Tucker (Sleater-Kinney), Carol Kaye, Rosanne Cash, Rhiannon Giddens, Meshell Ndegeocello, Amanda Bergman among others.
 In early 2018, Chronicle Books published her first picture book, Libba: The Magnificent Musical Life of Elizabeth Cotten.
-A story about folk musician Elizabeth Cotten (aka "Libba") it was illustrated by Tatyana Fazlalizadeh.
+A story about the influential American folk and blues musician Elizabeth Cotten (aka "Libba") it was illustrated by Tatyana Fazlalizadeh.
 Libba was a Junior Library Guild selection and received the Parents' Choice Award.

 On Valentine's Day 2020, Veirs released the song "I Was a Fool", exploring her divorce.
 In July, her eleventh studio album My Echo was made available for pre-order with a scheduled release in October.
 Veirs continued to write and record, finishing most of an album's worth of material by the time, My Echo, was released.
+In 2022, Veirs co-produced her first studio album Found Light with Shahzad Ismaily.

+Phone Orphans, an album of demos that Veirs recorded on her iPhone, was released in 2023.
+In the same year she recorded a live album at a show at Brooklyn's The Owl Parlor.
+It was released 2024, called Laura Veirs and Her Band – Live in Brooklyn.
+It featured her band mates Shahzad Ismaily, Sam Amidon, Karl Blau and Charlotte Greve.
+Veirs was inducted into the Oregon Music Hall of Fame in October, 2024.